 Short mown tramlines between the apple trees are not always necessary for Simon.
 Grass and sown herbs grow in the tramlines of the apple meadows, which Simon mulches only twice a year - before thinning by hand in June then harvesting in autumn.
 The roots of the herbs loosen the soil, while the grass provides shade and protects the soil from drying out.
 When a meadow is newly planted on the farm, the Werths proceed prudently, they gently dig over the meadow and revitalise the soil with seeding and compost.
 In this way they protect against soil fatigue.

 Organic farmers replace some chemical agents with mechanical tillage.
-For example, they work the soil under the apple trees with brushes instead of spraying against weeds.
+For example, they work the ground under the apple trees with brushes instead of using chemical means to combat weeds.
 Simon drives through the meadows two or three times a year with the understock brush.
 The most sensible time to do this is in the morning, as Simon explains: "If I drive when it's dewy, the brushes wear less and therefore last longer."

 The Werths have a clear idea not only about the mechanical work: "We don't pick the fastest, but constant and well-considered.
 Several picking passes are laborious, but that's how we complete the whole year's work."
 And it's precisely this willingness that keeps Simon going, because "diligence and a feeling for one's own orchards are what distinguish a farmer."